 French-language population growth

-According to 2016 Census information, Alberta's French mother tongue (Francophone) population is among the fastest-growing French-speaking populations in Canada.
-The francophone population grew by approximately 27% between 2006 and 2016.
+Alberta’s French mother tongue (Francophone) population grew by approximately 28% between 2006 and 2021.
 Excluding Quebec, Alberta has the third largest minority Francophone population after Ontario and New Brunswick.

 In areas where the Francophone population is concentrated – St. Paul, Bonnyville, Peace River, Calgary and Edmonton to name a few – French is spoken at home and a greater number of services in French are available.